Selina Xu

 So please give it a read and share with your friends who might feel keenly about this topic (e.g. people who visit/live in NYC)!!!
 Enjoy and as always would love to hear any thoughts : )

-3 thoughts on “My First Bloomberg Feature Is on NYC’s Public Toilet Shortage
+3 responses to “My First Bloomberg Feature Is on NYC’s Public Toilet Shortage”

 Gotta say “Tiktok bathroom influencer” are words I never thought I’d read… huge congrats on the amazing feature, and loved this read too!!